Seiko Serial Numbers Complete Guide and Date

 The vast majority of timepieces feature a serial number.
 This is especially true for luxury watches and mechanical watches that are made not only as a means of telling the time but also to appreciate.

-With that said, all Seiko watches are equipped with a serial number.
+With that said, all Seiko watches are equipped with serial numbers.

 Seiko watches are equipped with several different numbers.